todo cli in rust.

 • anyhow — error handling that doesn't make you cry

-the git history tells the real story: 20+ commits of relentless refactoring. from working-but-messy to clean-and-simple. the process went like this:
+the git history tells the real story: 20+ commits of constant refactoring, going from working-but-messy to clean-and-simple.

-the first-run experience matters. instead of crashing when list.json doesn't exist, the app gracefully initializes with an empty list:
+the first-run experience matters. instead of crashing when list.json doesn't exist, it just starts with an empty list:

 fn load() -> Result<Self> {